caciulla/caciulla.github.io/about.md

 ## About Me

-I started by studying Graphic Design Technical Institute in Boston, Massachusetts.
+I started by studying Graphic Design at a Technical Institute in Boston, Massachusetts.
 A year later, I switched majors and earned a Bachelor's Degree in Creative Writing and Psychology at Burlington College in Burlington, Vermont.

 I wrote human interest stories for a local newspaper called "The Vermont Times."